Record Your Insights Using Notes

 Restore a Deleted Note or Notebook

-1. Tap the More Items Menu .
+1. Tap the More Items Menu icon .

 2. Select Notes.